 Step 5: Learn from your competitors

-Step 6: Learn from creators
+Step 6: Take insight from the creators

-Step 7: Use the right tools
+Step 7: Use the correct tools

 - Google Trends: Identify term popularity and user intent trends over time.